cjjavellana/elasticsearch-eval/README.md

 ```

 3. Setup AWS Account

-This experiment relies on server infrastructures from AWS to run on.
-With that, ensure that you have an AWS account and that IAM users have been provisioned correctly.
+This experiment relies on AWS.
+Ensure that you have an AWS account and that IAM users have been provisioned correctly.

+A few hundred EC2 VMs were harmed in building this script.

 ## The Test Data